 What is a Good Internet Speed

-The internet speed required will vary from household to household based on the online activities performed by members of a given household.
+While 25 Mbps is a good download speed for most, households with more intensive bandwidth use may need more than that.
+The internet speed required will vary based on the online activities performed by members of a given household.

 Here are some rough estimates of the bandwidth you need for everyday activities.